 Financial information about coursework courses

-Postgraduate coursework courses within the Faculty of Medicine are fee-paying, with the exception of the Graduate Diploma of Indigenous Health Promotion and the Indigenous Health (Substance Use) program, which are covered by HECS-HELP for Australian citizens.
+Postgraduate coursework courses within Sydney Medical School are fee-paying, with the exception of the Graduate Diploma of Indigenous Health Promotion and the Indigenous Health (Substance Use) program, which are covered by HECS-HELP for Australian citizens.

 A limited number of Commonwealth Support Places (CSP) may be made available in a restricted number of postgraduate coursework courses.
 Applications submitted by the application deadline will be considered for a CSP place based on academic merit and availability.
 Please check with the relevant course coordinator for further information.